 - Built using 4 other BlackRock iShares ETFS

 - Allocation to countries around the world with 70% in North America

-- Top 3 sectors (Financials, Technology and Customer Discretionary) account for almost 50% of XEQT’s holding
+- Top 3 sectors (Financials, Technology and Industrials) account for 45.9% of XEQT’s holding

 The management fee for XEQT is currently 0.18%.
 After including the other operating costs of the ETF, the total cost or management expense ratio (MER) is just 0.20%.